Work at the Barn Playhouse

 QUALIFICATIONS

-● Experience with a Midas PRO1-IP mixer is a plus.
+Experience with makeup is a plus.

-● Valid driver’s license preferred but not required.
+Valid driver’s license preferred, but not required.

-Travel Dates: On or around May 18 & September 9, 2024
+Travel Dates: On or around May 17 & August 21, 2026

-Compensation: $3,700 for 16 weeks + travel, room, and all meals
+Stipend: $3,640 for 13 weeks + travel, room, and meals - (please read our food policy above)

 RESPONSIBILITIES AND DUTIES

-● Attend designer run throughs and production meetings as needed.
+Attend production meetings as needed.

 QUALIFICATIONS